A strong tool to steer our portfolio towards increased sustainability

 Jeff Rowe

-"The Portfolio Sustainability Framework (PSF) is a clear demonstration of how we place sustainability at the core of our business.
-As we gradually embed this framework into our decision-making processes, it will help us direct resources on the most needed and promising technologies to support our customers and address the global challenges in agriculture.
-It underpins our business performance and long-term growth."
+“The Portfolio Sustainability Framework (PSF) is a clear demonstration of how we place sustainability at the core of our business.
+We continue to embed this framework into our decision-making processes, to help us direct resources on the most needed and promising technologies to support our customers and address the global challenges in agriculture.
+It underpins our business performance and long-term growth.

-A scalable and data-driven framework, the PSF is designed to rate a given formulated product, in a particular crop and specific geography.
+A scalable and data-driven framework, the PSF is designed to rate a given formulated product or seed variety, in a particular crop and specific geography.

 The PSF was proactively developed considering characteristics and requirements specific to the sector, inspired by the Portfolio Sustainability Assessment guidelines set forth by the World Business Council for Sustainable Development (WBCSD), a framework widely embraced by many chemical companies, reporting tangible business benefits and progress.